FELIXKAGIMUSAMUEL/Custodian/README.md

 ## Credits

-- This project was developed by Mugabi Joseph Charles (https://github.com/jcmugabi).
+- This project was developed by Nankunda Natalie, Ahereza Molian, Kahunde Queen Anita, Tayebwa Richie and Kagimu Felix Samuel (https://github.com/FELIXSAMUELKAGIMU).
-- Special thanks to [OpenAI](https://openai.com/) for providing the ChatGPT model used for assistance.
+Thank you.